pythonkr/pycon-code-of-conduct/code_of_conduct.md

 ## PyCon Korea does not tolerate discrimination and harassment
 Accordance with the Code of Conduct, the PyCon Korea Organizing Team can:
 *   Intervene or restrict situations where the safety of another participant/s is/are violated or if that person is not being respected.
-*   Expel participants who violated the Code of Conduct from the event, if necessary.
+*   Expel participants who violated the Code of Conduct from the event space (venue, official social media channels, or Slack workspace), if necessary.
 In this case, participation fees will not be refunded.
 *   Report the situation to judicial or medical institutes if necessary or if requested to do so.

 ## The Code of Conduct applies to all situations related to the event